Join us throughout the year and learn more about real climate solutions.

 EPA Administrator Michael Regan | May 3, 2021

 It was a honor to speak with Michael Regan, the 16th Administrator of the Environmental Protection Agency.
 We had a great discussion that looked at the breadth and depth of the EPA's new direction.
 Administrator Regan touched on the need to refocus on the integrity of science; the intersections of water and climate policy and need for leadership from the states; Regan's commitment and background in environmental justice; and an overview of achievements in the first 100 days of the Biden-Harris Administration.

 New Moves for Climate Progress | March 3, 2021

 Inflection Point: Climate Leaders Live | Dec 3, 2020

 Event overview here

-Hear from the Climate Solutions Oregon team for its take on general election results and what’s next for Oregon's statewide climate action efforts.
+The Climate Solutions Oregon team discussed our take on general election results and what’s next for Oregon's statewide climate action efforts.
 We offered a breakdown of wins, losses and what it all means for making climate progress in the legislature and beyond.

 Presented in partnership with Verde and the Oregon League of Conservation Voters (OLCV).

 What's next for WA in 2021? | Nov 12, 2020